 This course introduces students to academic writing in English studies by exploring varied models of successful scholarly writing.
 Emphasis is placed on students developing the skills and strategies writers need in order to participate effectively in the diverse conversations that define this field.
-Prerequisites: ENGL-100.
+Prerequisites: ENGL-100 or HONS-100.
 4 SH.
 CC: Writing Intensive.